Mixed Evidence for Gestalt Grouping in Deep Neural Networks: Introduction

 \section{Introduction}

 Human tends to group perceptual features together in order to form a coherent whole.
-Understanding when this happens has been the focus of research for Gestalt psychologists for over 100 years and more than a hundred grouping ``laws'' have been suggested \citep{aCenturyI}.
-Whereas in the past the formulation of these laws were based on subjective experience and were criticised for a lack of scientific rigour, more recently researchers have developed experimental designs with carefully constructed stimuli (e.g. Gabor Display, dot lattices) that allow for parametric control, richer visual displays, and objective measures of the effects \citep{aCenturyII}.
+Understanding when this happens has been the focus of Gestalt psychology research for over 100 years and more than a hundred grouping ``laws'' have been suggested \citep{aCenturyI}.
+Whereas in the past the formulation of these laws was based on subjective experience and was criticised for a lack of scientific rigour, subsequent researchers have developed experimental designs with carefully constructed stimuli (e.g. Gabor stimuli, dot lattices) that allow for parametric control, richer visual displays, and objective measures of grouping effects \citep{aCenturyII}.
 One such approach consists of measuring the impact of salient Emergent Features (EFs) on discriminating visual patterns.
 These EFs derive from the relationship amongst individual parts rather than the parts themselves \citep{Pomerantz1977PerceptionEffects, PomerantzPortillo}.
-We will use the concept of EFs as the basis of our approach (more details in Section \ref{IntroEFs}).
+We will use the concept of EFs as the basis of our approach, as detailed later.

-Recently there has also been an explosion of interest in Deep Neural Networks (DNNs) as models of the human visual system for object recognition.
+Recently there has been an explosion of interest in Deep Neural Networks (DNNs) as models of the human visual system for object recognition.
 Even though DNNs have primarily been designed to solve engineering tasks, reports that the pattern of activations of units in DNNs are similar to neural activation in human and macaque visual systems have led to the view that DNNs can be used as a test bed for simulating biological vision in mammals \citep{Gauthier2016, Kriegeskorte}.
-In the current paper, we explore several DNNs thought to be amongst the best model of human vision, and test whether they support various Gestalt grouping phenomena.
-In particular, we tested whether DNNs are sensitive to some basic principle of organization such as proximity, orientation, and linearity, and compare their responses to human responses from classic visual perception work \citep{Pomerantz1977PerceptionEffects, PomerantzPortillo}.
-We aim to tackle three interrelated questions:

-\begin{enumerate} \item Do DNNs exhibit human-like Gestalt grouping effects?
-Are they sensitive to the emergent properties of proximity, orientation and linearity? \item Do models with a higher Brain-Score show a greater agreement with human similarity judgments in a Gestalt grouping task? \item Do Gestalt grouping principles emerge as a consequence of learning statistical regularities of 2D natural images? \end{enumerate}
+As a way of formalizing this similarity, a Brain-Score benchmark has been put forward \citep{SchrimpfBrainScore2018}, which has been enthusiastically embraced by researchers comparing DNNs to human vision.